AstraZeneca agrees to supply Europe with 400 million doses of COVID-19 vaccine

 At a meeting of EU Health Ministers on Friday, IVA agreed to merge its activities with those of the EU Commission, Germany’s Health Ministry said.

-“With our European supply chain due to begin production soon, we hope to make the vaccine available widely and rapidly,” AstraZeneca Chief Executive Pascal Soriot said in a statement.

-The deal is the latest by AstraZeneca to pledge supply of its vaccine to governments who have scrambled to agree advance purchases of promising coronavirus vaccines.
+The deal is the latest by AstraZeneca to promise to supply its vaccine to governments who have scrambled to agree advance purchases of promising coronavirus immunisation treatments.

-It has agreed manufacturing deals globally to meet its target of producing 2 billion doses of the vaccine, including with two ventures backed by Bill Gates and a $1.2 billion agreement with the U.S. government.
+It has agreed manufacturing deals globally to meet its target of producing 2 billion doses of the vaccine, including with two Bill Gates-backed ventures and a $1.2 billion agreement with the U.S. government.

-The deal will add a further 100 million doses to the 2 billion already committed by the group, an AstroZeneca spokesman said.
+The deal will add a further 100 million doses to the 2 billion already committed by the group, AstraZeneca said.

-The experimentation phase of the vaccine is already advanced and is expected to end in the autumn, Italian Health Minister Roberto Speranza said in a Facebook post.

 There are no approved vaccines or treatments for COVID-19, the highly contagious respiratory illness caused by the novel coronavirus.

 “Many countries in the world have already secured vaccines, Europe has not yet.
-The rapid coordinated action of a group of member states will create added value for all EU citizens in this crisis,” Spahn said.
+The rapid coordinated action of a group of member states will create added value for all EU citizens in this crisis,” Italian Health Minister Roberto Speranza said.

-Reporting by Giuseppe Fonte in ROME and Rama Venkat in BANGALORE; additional reporting by Madeline Chambers in BERLIN, Anthony Deutsch in AMSTERDAM and Ludwig Burger; writing by Giulia Segreti; editing by Louise Heavens and David Holmes
+Reporting by Giuseppe Fonte in Rome and Rama Venkat in Bangalore; additional reporting by Madeline Chambers in Berlin, Anthony Deutsch in Amsterdam and Ludwig Burger; writing by Giulia Segreti; editing by David Holmes and Louise Heavens